 The soundtrack to a slap up meal in Jamaica: ‘I’m in the mood for Love’ by Lord Tanamo

-We can’t think of anywhere more satiating than an island with jerk seasoning and fresh seafood in abundance, so to whet your appetite, here are our favorite culinary spots for a true flavor of Jamaica.
+We can’t think of anywhere more satiating than an island with jerk seasoning and fresh seafood in abundance, so to whet your appetite, here are our favourite culinary spots for a true flavour of Jamaica.

 The lobster Shack

 When you’re surrounded by fresh Caribbean waters, you’d be crazy not to treat yourself to seafood that’s come straight from the sea to your plate, and the menu at the Lobster Shack offers just that dining experience.
 Sat right on the ocean front, enjoy the sunset on the Ochos Rios Horizon as you dine.
 Perched on Fishermans Bay, with no menu on display, you’re in for a taste of truly local and passionate cuisine.
 Watch the fresh lobster tails crack open, stuffed with seasonal vegetables and spices, wrapped up in foil and put on the grill.
 Within minutes your seafood sensation is served with a can of artisan beer.